ramenspazz/Ising_Model_python/README.md

-Important notes at the bottom of the README

 # Project Brief
 This is a program written in pure python that simulates the Ising model of atomic spins.
 The Ising model of spins is a simple, but powerful model that displays the basics of phase transitions with temperature.
 My model also supports the natural crystal symmetries of C3V, C4V, C5V and C6V with voids in the lattice.